Interested in attending? Have a suggestion about running this event near you?

 Laurie Caldi, Senior HR Consultant, TAP Strategy & HR Consulting

-Laurie Caldi is a versatile and accomplished Human Resources Leader and Trainer with over 25 years of experience in the private, public, and not-for-profit sectors, across High Tech, Health Care, Retail and Commercial organizations, among others.
-She is an enthusiastic business partner with a caring, collaborative management style and a proven track record of helping companies and people realize their full potential.
+Laurie Caldi, Senior Consultant with TAP Strategy & HR Consulting, and Senior Trainer with TAP Institute, is a versatile and accomplished Human Resources Leader and Trainer with over 25 years of experience across all sectors with private, public, and not-for-profit organizations.
+Laurie is an enthusiastic business partner and is deeply caring with a collaborative management style and a proven track record of helping companies and people realize their full potential.

 OCA launched the Construction Supervisor Training Certificate program in 2019 to provide a structured professional development program for the next generation of leaders in the field and office.